International Criminal Law and Procedure

 Master in Social Sciences in Laws (cand.soc.)

-- Present and explain theoretical and practical issues of international criminal law and procedure, and their application in cases before the ICC;
+- Understand both theoretical and practical legal issues arising in the field of international criminal law and procedure;

 Student presentations, in-class discussions and in-class documentary viewings.